Is a Payday Loan Right For You?

 When considering your loan application, lenders take into account several factors, including:

 Is disability considered income for a loan?

-Yes, in most cases, disability payments are considered income for the purposes of qualifying for a loan.
-In fact, Fannie Mae and Freddie Mac — agencies that set guidelines and rules for how conventional mortgages are handled — have specifically spelled out in their guidelines that disability income can be used to help someone qualify for a mortgage.
+Indeed, disability payments are generally recognized as income when determining eligibility for a loan.
+Notably, Fannie Mae and Freddie Mac, the agencies responsible for establishing guidelines and regulations regarding conventional mortgages, have explicitly stated in their guidelines that disability income can be utilized to assist individuals in qualifying for a mortgage.

 I’m on Social Security or disability.
 Can I still get a payday loan or cash advance?